Azure/Industrial-IoT/docs/readme.md

 # Deploying Azure Industrial IoT

-Deploying Azure Industrial IoT includes deploying the Azure Industrial IoT micro-services to Azure and the corresponding modules to Azure IoT Edge.
-The following articles provide more information about how to deploy both services and edge modules in addition to the dependencies.
+Deploying Azure Industrial IoT includes deploying the Azure Industrial IoT Microservices to Azure in addition to its dependencies and the corresponding modules to Azure IoT Edge.
+The following articles provide more information about how to deploy both Microservices and edge modules in addition to the dependencies.

 * [Deploy all Microservices and dependencies to Azure](howto-deploy-microservices.md)
   * [Deploy only the Microservices dependencies in Azure](howto-deploy-dependencies.md) if you want to ...